nathanielg69/NoSync/README.md

 NoSync
 ======

-Management your iDevice without iTunes.
+NoSync is a iDevice management tool without iTunes.
+If you install profiles, you need to sync :(
+But you can install apps without iTunes and without sync ;)

+<a href="http://3x7R00Tripper.com">3x7R00Tripper.com</a> - <a href="http://twitter.com/3x7R00Tripper">@3x7R00Tripper</a>